DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 The only exception is the normal transmitter that drops from dungeons, which is less effective than the paid versions.

 Their effects range from reducing the time on AFK job or activities to increasing BTC or EXP gain.

+### What are Equipment Calibration Cores?
+These are items that help you in upgrading your weapons and armor.

+### What are Calibration Ai Shards?
+These items offers a stackable buff that increase the success of chance of calibration.

 ### What's the benefit of leveling my crafting skills?
 Your crafting skills allow you to create useful consumables, including medicine and ammo.